-NEP GP's board of directors conducts an annual review regarding the independence from NEP GP's management of each of its members, and in addition assesses the independence of any new member at the time that the new member is considered for appointment or nomination for election to NEP GP's board of directors.
-NEP GP's board of directors considers all relevant facts and circumstances and uses the criteria set forth in the NYSE corporate governance independence standards (the NYSE standards), which are the applicable standards under SEC rules, to assess director independence.
+The NYSE does not require a listed publicly traded limited partnership, such as NEP, to have a majority of independent directors on its board of directors.
+The board conducts an annual review regarding the independence from NEP of each of its members, and in addition assesses the independence of any new member at the time that the new member is considered for appointment or nomination for election to the board.
+The board considers all relevant facts and circumstances and uses the criteria set forth in the NYSE corporate governance independence standards (the NYSE standards), which are the applicable standards under SEC rules, to assess director independence.
 These standards are also set forth or referred to in the corporate governance principles & guidelines, which is available on NEP's website at www.nexteraenergypartners.com.
-NEP GP's board of directors must affirmatively determine that a director has no material relationship with NEP (either directly or as a partner, shareholder or officer of an organization that has a relationship with NEP) in order to determine that the director is independent.
-As set forth in the corporate governance principles & guidelines, NEP GP's board of directors considers all relevant facts and circumstances in making independence determinations.
-In particular, when assessing the materiality of a director's relationship (if any) with NEP, NEP GP's board of directors considers materiality both from the standpoint of the director and from the standpoint of persons or organizations with which the director has an affiliation.
+The board must affirmatively determine that a director has no material relationship with NEP (directly or as a partner, shareholder or officer of an organization that has a relationship with NEP) in order to determine that the director is independent.
+As set forth in the corporate governance principles & guidelines, the board considers all relevant facts and circumstances in making independence determinations.
+In particular, when assessing the materiality of a director's relationship (if any) with NEP, the board considers materiality both from the standpoint of the director and from the standpoint of persons or organizations with which the director has an affiliation.
 Material relationships for this purpose may include commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships, among others.